CthulhuDev/shopware-pwa/docs/contribution/CONTRIBUTING.md

 ## How to start

-Before you start contributing, you should fork this repository and pick up the issue.
+Before you start contributing, you should fork this repository and pick up an issue.

 **Issues, labeled with `core-team`, `shopware-task` are reserved for Shopware-PWA Core Team Members and Shopware Core Team**.